14 Interview Red Flags & Questions To Weed Out Bad Candidates

 Have you hired someone and found out later they were actually a terrible fit for the company?
-It's happened to the best of us and that's why I've written this list to help you identify 14 red flags to look for when you recruit next.
+It’s happened to us all, that’s why I’ve written this list to help you identify 14 red flags to look for and questions to ask to weed out bad candidates.

 Have you hired the ideal candidate and found out later they were actually a terrible fit for the company?
 It’s a nightmare, you’ve spent hours of precious resources trying to locate who you THINK will be a great addition, and you’re left with a sour taste in your mouth after the interview process and additional recruitment costs to your company.